With sautéed apples, cheddar cheese and pumpkin puree, this vegetarian stuffing is sure to be a welcome addition to any Thanksgiving menu.

 This pumpkin-cheddar stuffing may in fact be my favorite vegetarian stuffing so far!

 Instead of just saturating the bread with broth, you’ll whisk the broth together with some pumpkin puree and then pour the mixture over the bread cubes.

 I like to make my own pumpkin puree, but the canned kind works fine too.

 Shredded cheddar cheese is tossed into the mix, which pairs so well with the pumpkin.

 The stuffing is also studded with some sautéed onion and apple, which gives just a hint of sweetness.

 Fresh sage and thyme add a little extra flavor, making for a stuffing that is anything but ordinary.

-Stale bread works best when making stuffing, so try to use a loaf that is at least a day old.
+Stale bread works best when making stuffing of any kind, so try to use a loaf that is at least a day old.
 I also like to cut the bread into cubes a day in advance, which helps them get even a little more stale and cuts down on prep time on Thanksgiving Day.